Skip to main content

 Tim Watts

-Tim Watts is the Co-founder and director of TalentWire Group - Leading youth careers and employment marketplace.
+Tim is an Owner Operator of a Foodstuffs North Island Cooperative and currently operates a store in the Waikato region.
+Before joining the Foodstuffs he was the co-founder and director of two leading youth careers and employment businesses - GradConnection NZ (previously Nxtstep.co.nz) and HR consultancy Talent Solutions.
 Prior to embarking on his entrepreneurial endeavours he was with PwC.
 Tim holds a Bachelor of Law and Bachelor of Commerce (Accounting) from Victoria University of Wellington.
 He is also an admitted Barrister & Solicitor and a Chartered Accountant.
-Tim is actively involved in various not-for-profit organisations - namely, he is a member of the Board of Director and Finance Committee for Outward Bound Trust of New Zealand and the founder and Chairperson of the New Zealand Association of Graduate Employers (NZAGE).
+Tim is actively involved in various not-for-profit organisations - namely, he is the Chairperson the Board and Foundation Trustee of Outward Bound Trust of New Zealand and the founder and ex Chairperson of the New Zealand Association of Graduate Employers (NZAGE).

 Rhys Faleafā